raymondpoling/rerun-tv/README.md

 ## Exposed Interface

 - POST /:user
-  Creates a new user with name :user, and returns {"status":"ok"} if it completes correctly, but returns {"status":"failed"} if the user cannot be created.
+  Creates a new user with name :user, and returns
+  * {"status":"ok"} if it completes correctly
+  * {"status":"failed"} if the user cannot be created.
 - DELETE /:user
   Deletes a user with name :user, and all related metadata.
-Returns {"status":"ok"}
-  if it completes correctly, and {"status":"failed"} if otherwise.
+  * {"status":"ok"} if it completes correctly
+  * {"status":"failed"} if otherwise.
 - GET /:user/:schedule
   Returns the current index for the given schedule, and automatically advances the index.
-Format of the result is {"idx":integer} for a successful result, and {"status":"not found"} on error, though if the schedule was never viewed it will automatically start from index 0.
+Format of the result is
+  * {"status":"ok", "idx":integer} for a successful result
+  * {"status":"not-found"} on error, though if the schedule was never viewed it will automatically start from index 0 (thus not-found should be unusual).
 - PUT /:user/:schedule/:index
   Allows for setting the current index, overwriting the stored value.
+  * {"status":"ok"} on success
-Returned values are {"status":"ok"} on success, and {"status":"failed"} on failure.
+  * {"status":"failed"} on failure.

 ## Prerequisites